d-a-n/ep_portal/README.md

-ep_portal
+ep_search
 =======

-A etherpad-lite plugin that lists all available pads and provides a full text search.
+A etherpad-lite plugin that provides a full text search.

 # installing